 - (2) All Bids must be submitted via PARITY.
-No telephone, telefax, telegraph or personal delivery Bids will be accepted. - (3) All Bids for the Bonds must be submitted on an AON basis. - (4) Bidders may bid to purchase the Bonds from the County at a price of not-to-exceed 102% (\$2,652,000).
+No telephone, telefax, telegraph or personal delivery Bids will be accepted. - (3) All Bids for the Bonds must be submitted on an AON basis. - (4) Bidders may bid to purchase the Bonds from the County at a price of not-to-exceed 110% (\$21,010,000).
 No Bid will be considered if the purchase price is less than 100% of the principal amount thereof.

-- Bidders must specify a rate of interest for each maturity of the Bonds which rate of interest must be expressed in multiples of one-eighth (1/8) or one-twentieth (1/20) of one percent (1%).
+Please note the expectation of the County to adjust the amount of Bonds to the amount needed by the County, as described herein. - (5) Bidders must specify a rate of interest for each maturity of the Bonds which rate of interest must be expressed in multiples of one-eighth (1/8) or one-twentieth (1/20) of one percent (1%).
 The difference between the highest and lowest interest rates named in the Bid shall not exceed two percent (2%) per annum. - (6) Bidders are only permitted to submit Bids for the Bonds during the bidding period.